-If this is your first time hiring movers, we understand that seeing these prices could trigger some sticker shock.
+If this is your first time hiring movers near you, we understand that seeing these prices could trigger some sticker shock.
 But remember that there’s a lot baked into the total.
 Let’s explain those new vocabulary terms so you know what you’re paying for.

 Truck Fee – This one is pretty self-explanatory, this is the cost of adding a truck to your move.
 This will take your move from labor-only to full-service.
 It is often cheaper—and less of a hassle— to book your truck through your moving company than renting one on your own.

 Cost per mover – Fortunately, this one is as simple as it sounds.
 This is the cost of each person working your move.
 With some services, some people may cost more than another.
 The cost often depends upon their experience level.